engasaleh/multi-stage-docker-demo/README.md

 # multi-stage-docker-demo
-s how multi-stage builds create smaller, more secure, production-ready images.
+Demonstrates the difference between single-stage and multi-stage Docker builds using a simple Java app.
+Shows how multi-stage builds create smaller, more secure, production-ready images.